Confluence - Amazon Kendra

 You can connect Amazon Kendra to your Confluence data source using either the Amazon Kendra console, the TemplateConfiguration API, or the ConfluenceConfiguration API.

 Amazon Kendra has two versions of the Confluence connector.
-Supported features of each version include:
+The following features are supported.

 Confluence connector V2.0 / TemplateConfiguration API